 If the desired monthly income rises to S$7,200, the required retirement portfolio then rises to about S$2.16 million.

-These numbers can seem intimidating at first glance.
-But the key takeaway should not be that retirement has become unattainable, but that having multiple sources of retirement income can help to close the gap.
+These numbers can seem intimidating, but this does not mean that retirement has become unattainable.
+Instead, having multiple sources of retirement income can help to close this gap.

 Investment Strategy for a Comfortable Retirement